sunsided/os/DIARY.md

 I also learned about the `-monitor stdio` QEMU option as well as the `-debugcon file:debug.log` variant.

+I now added `-s` option (i.e., `-gdb tcp::1234`) to the QEMU command line, allowing for remote debugging in RustRover.
+The `add-symbol-file qemu/esp/EFI/Boot/kernel.elf` command needs to be executed when in Kernel mode (i.e., left UEFI); this can be done in the remote debug run configuration.
+I'm curious to see how this works when running this in a higher-half kernel.

 ## 2025-10-25

 Adding a serial output to the QEMU emulator turned out to be extremely helpful in finding out